Higher Ed Glossary

-- AAU&C– Association of American Universities and Colleges.
+- AAC&U– Association of American Colleges and Universities.
 Founded in 1915, AAC&U now comprises nearly 1,400 member institutions—including accredited public and private colleges, community colleges, research universities, and comprehensive universities of every type and size.

 - Academic Freedom – According to AAUP's 1940 Statement of Principles on Academic Freedom and Tenure, faculty, tenured or not, have full freedom in their research and in the publications of the results.
 Furthermore, teachers are entitled to freedom in the classroom in regards to their subject.
 Controversial matters not relevant to the course should be approached with care.